cybertec-postgresql/db_migrator/README.md

 Call this to migrate user-defined indexes for the migrated tables.

-This function has to run after functions migration, so that all functions that may be needed by indexes or column defaults are already there.
+This function should run after migrating the functions, so that all functions that are needed by indexes are already there.

 ### `db_migrate_constraints` ###